 What is a Tdap vaccine?
 Tdap vaccine can protect adolescents and adults from tetanus, diphtheria, and pertussis.
 One dose of Tdap is routinely given at age 11 or 12.
 Information in regards to Meningococcal Disease & Vaccine, Influenza (flu), and Tdap Vaccine can be located on the Covington County Schools website under Health Services.

-Pse
+Please contact your school nurse if you have any questions.

 LIBRARY MEDIA CENTER